Swappnil85/Drishti-V2/DOCS/USER_STORIES.md

 **User Story**: As a user, I experience haptic feedback for interactions. ✅ COMPLETED

 - **Enhanced Acceptance Criteria**:
-  - Tapping on buttons, toggles, or other interactive elements triggers contextual haptic feedback
+  - ✅ Tapping on buttons, toggles, or other interactive elements triggers contextual haptic feedback
-  - Haptic feedback is implemented using Expo's Haptics module with different intensities
+  - ✅ Haptic feedback is implemented using Expo's Haptics module with different intensities
-  - **NEW**: Different haptic patterns for different actions (light for taps, medium for toggles, heavy for alerts)
+  - ✅ **NEW**: Different haptic patterns for different actions (light for taps, medium for toggles, heavy for alerts)
-  - **NEW**: Haptic feedback can be disabled in accessibility settings
+  - ✅ **NEW**: Haptic feedback can be disabled in accessibility settings
-  - **NEW**: Success/error feedback uses distinct haptic patterns
+  - ✅ **NEW**: Success/error feedback uses distinct haptic patterns
-  - **NEW**: Pull-to-refresh and swipe gestures include appropriate haptic feedback
+  - ✅ **NEW**: Pull-to-refresh and swipe gestures include appropriate haptic feedback
+  - ✅ **NEW**: Comprehensive haptic service with 19 contextual feedback methods
+  - ✅ **NEW**: Configurable intensity and pattern customization
+  - ✅ **NEW**: Haptic analytics and usage statistics
+  - ✅ **NEW**: Test patterns functionality for user preference setup

-## Epic 5: User Onboarding & Profile Management
+## Epic 5: User Onboarding & Profile Management ✅ COMPLETED

-**User Story**: As a new user, I can complete onboarding quickly and understand the app's value.
+**User Story**: As a new user, I can complete onboarding quickly and understand the app's value. ✅ COMPLETED

 - **Enhanced Acceptance Criteria**:
   - The onboarding process consists of maximum 5 intuitive screens with progress indicators